 - Preheat the oven to 350°F. Line a 13x9-inch cake pan with parchment paper.

-- In a large bowl, mix the ingredients in the order given, stirring after each addition.¼ cup butter, ¾ cup granulated sugar, 2 eggs, ¾ cup flour, ¼ cup powdered sugar, ¼ teaspoon baking powder, 1 pinch salt, 2 cups chopped dates, ¼ cup honey
+- In a large bowl, mix the ingredients in the order given, stirring after each addition.
+The batter will be thick.¼ cup butter, ¾ cup granulated sugar, 2 eggs, ¾ cup flour, ¼ cup powdered sugar, ¼ teaspoon baking powder, 1 pinch salt, 2 cups chopped dates, ¼ cup honey

 - Bake for 25-30 minutes, or longer, until the top is completely browned.
 The longer the bars bake, the chewier they will be.
 If underbaked, they will end up soft.
 When the top is browned, it will no longer look gooey.

-- Cut into bars and roll each bar in powdered sugar to coat completely, shaking off excess.½ cup powdered sugar
+- Roll each bar in powdered sugar to coat completely, shaking off excess.

 - Store the bars in an airtight container at room temperature.